What is IoPT?

 What is IoPT

-Identity- oriented Psycho Trauma Therapy (IoPT) is founded on the theories and practice developed by Professor Dr. Franz Ruppert.
-Over the past 27 years, and articulated in his books, six of which are available in English (the seventh on its way).
+Identityoriented Psycho Trauma Therapy (IoPT) is founded on the theories and practice developed by Professor Dr. Franz Ruppert over the past 30 years, and articulated in his books, seven of which are available in English.

-Prof. Dr. Ruppert has devoted of his time to understand the living human organism (LHO), how trauma affects the whole LHO and how to recover from the affect of trauma- to gain a healthy self and a healthy will, despite traumatication.
+Prof. Dr. Ruppert has devoted his time to understand the living human organism (LHO), how trauma affects the whole LHO and how to recover from the effect of trauma- to gain a healthy self and a healthy will, despite traumatisation.

 Based on established theories as well as his own research and through many therapeutic sessions with clients, both in individual and group situations, he has developed the theoretical framework Identity oriented Psychotraumatheory IoPT.
 This framework emanates from four theoretical building blocks and one practical method:

 - The Human Psyche: well-being, stress and trauma